JetBrains/intellij-sdk-docs/topics/basics/error_reporting.md

 >
 {style="warning"}

-## Threading and Coroutines
+### Threading and Coroutines

-`ErrorReportSubmitter.submit()` is part of the error reporting UI flow.
-Like any code participating in UI handling, it should return quickly and avoid expensive blocking work on EDT.
+`ErrorReportSubmitter.submit()` should return quickly and avoid expensive blocking work as it runs on the EDT.

-The general threading rules from [](threading_model.md) apply here as well.
+Therefore, the general threading rules from [](threading_model.md) apply here as well.
 That means, operations on EDT must be as fast as possible to avoid UI freezes, while network, file, and other expensive operations belong on background threads.